 In keeping with the hands-off approach to website management, core updates and patches make it easy for you to update your site and keep it functioning at peak performance.
 This feature will automatically update minor things while it checks major updates to ensure they’ll benefit your site.
 It tests these major updates first, so you can decide whether you want them.

 Managed core updates and patches include security and maintenance updates that you can’t defer for your website’s safety.
 WP Engine also performs smoke tests before and after updating to ensure top quality updates and continued performance.

 Take a look at what other web hosting services have to offer and see whether WP Engine is right for your business.

-- Nexcess — Best pro-level WordPress hosting under $16
+- Nexcess – Best for experienced WordPress users

 WP Engine has what you need for optimal website speed and performance.
 It offers more security features than many web hosting services and keeps your site updated and managed for a reasonable price.
 And it can’t be beat if you’re looking to get multiple WordPress sites live on one plan.